-The work of the Education Endowment Foundation, along with our Academy Values, have been used by the Leadership Team to underpin the strategy and decisions in our Pupil Premium Strategy.
-The Education Endowment Foundation’s families of schools database has been used to ensure good practice from similar schools has been reviewed and shared.
+The work of the Education Endowment Foundation has been used (along with our Academy values) by our Leadership Team to underpin the strategy and decisions in our Pupil Premium Strategy.
+The Education Endowment Foundation’s Families of Schools database ensures that good practices by similar schools can be reviewed and shared.
 We use this to inform our practice.

 Pupil Premium 2020-2021

-For a full breakdown of 2020-21 catch-up spend please click here
+For a full breakdown of our 2020-21 catch-up spend, please click here

-For a full breakdown of 2020-21 spend, please click here
+For a full breakdown of our 2020-21 spend, please click here

 Pupil Premium 2019-2020

-For a full breakdown of 2019-20 spend, please click here
+For a full breakdown of our 2019-20 spend, please click here

 Pupil Premium 2018-2019

-For a full breakdown of 2018-19 spend, please click here
+For a full breakdown of our 2018-19 spend, please click here